wp-plugins/wp-mollom/README.txt

 Donate link: http://www.mollom.com
 Tags: comments, spam, mollom, captcha, text analysis, moderation, comment, blocking Requires at least: 2.5.0
-Tested up to: 2.6.1
+Tested up to: 2.6.2
 Stable tag: 0.6.1

 A plugin that brings the power of Mollom (http://www.mollom.com) to Wordpress and makes your website spamfree!

 == Description ==

 <a href="http://www.mollom.com">Mollom</a> protects your website against comment and trackback spam.
-The difference
+Mollom differs from other spam deterring services because it takes care of everything.
+The idea is to relieve you, the administrator,
-with other spam services is that Mollom takes care of everything.
-The idea is to relieve you, the administrator, editor, maintainer,... of whatever moderation or clean up tasks you would normally need to perform in order to keep your blog spamfree.
+editor, maintainer,... of any moderation or clean up tasks you would normally need to perform in order to keep your blog spamfree.

 Mollom combines the power of intelligent text analysis to automatically filter spam with the efficiency of a safe